Video By: Visual Grunt Media

 Our merch table found its' home for the evening and featured new products that accompanied the ones available from the night before.
 We also had limited prints of some the awesome pieces of art that were submitted and on display at the event.

 The Penalty box was given the night off and was tasked with the duties being a photo booth fitted with sticks, gloves, and helmets for people to capture their excitement.
 Angus thought he was receiving multiple minor penalties because of how much time he spent in there taking pictures with fans.
-All the awesome pics can be found here.
 The original Goon movie was also being projected in black and white with the sound off to add an artistic “cherry on top” to the event.

 VG is “humongous big” fan of commitment as Bryzgalov would so eloquently put it.